Mater8600/roclean/README.md

-This tool assists Roblox moderators in identifying peculiar usernames within large groups.
+This tool assists Roblox terminators in identifying peculiar usernames within large groups.
 Its purpose is to detect individuals with unconventional usernames on the platform, thereby contributing to a safer and more wholesome environment on Roblox.
 Since it was developed quickly, there may be some errors present.
 Your suggestions for improvement are welcome.

 Potential future features include: